jsom1/jsom1.github.io/_summaries/metasploit.md

 Vulnerability scanners are very noisy on a network.
 They should not be used if we want to be unnoticed, but can save valuable time if it doesn't matter.

 ## Base vulnerability scan
+{:style="color:DarkRed; font-size: 170%;"}

 We can use **netcat** to perform a **banner grabbing** on the target.
 The command would be *nc 192.168.1.293 80*: here we connect to 192.168.1.293 on a web server (port 80), and we can then use the command *GET HTTP* to receive headers information returned by the server.
 Imagine we receive the information *Server: Microsoft-IIS/5.1*: we could then use a vulnerability scanner to determine if this ISS version has known vulnerabilities and if the server is up to date.\\
 It can be harder in reality, because there are false positives and false negatives.

 **NeXpose** and **Nessus** are examples of vulnerability scanners (see the book for more details on their use).
 NeXpose can either be used from a web interface or directly in Metasploit with the plugin NeXpose.
 Nessus can also be used in Metasploit with the plugin Nessus, or in a web interface.

+## Specialized vulnerability scan
+{:style="color:DarkRed; font-size: 170%;"}

+Sometimes we want to perform a specific analysis for a vulnerarbility on the network: Metasploit has many auxiliary modules for that.
+Some examples are:

+- Validate **SMB** (Server Message Block) connections: we can use the *SMB Login Check Scanner* to verify the validity of a username/password (brute-forcing it).
+This scan is very noisy and every attempt will be logged.
+We start the module with the command *use auxiliary/scanner/smb/smb_login*.
+We then set the required parameters and can launch the exploit.
+- Open **VNC** (Virtual Network Computing) access research: VNC offers a GUI to remote systems.
+VNC is common in companies because it gives a graphical view of a server and machines.
+Then, it is often forgotten and out of date, creating an important  vulnerability.
+The VNC module *Authentication None* searches in a range of IP addresses VNC servers that don't have any configured password (they accept *None* authentication, i.e an empty password).
+This analysis is generally not very useful, but every lead can be worth it.

 # Exploitation : introduction to exploitation